 This page shows the status of the attached extension as a Mosaic Palette 2 for multi-filament printing.

-The second tab allows you to set up the network access.
-The option mode allows you to switch (Modes) between the Access point mode (when no usable known wifi is in range, the printer switches to that mode temporarily) and the standard Station mode, in which the printer can connect to an existing network with a specified SSID and password (Password).
+The second tab (Network) allows you to set up the network access.
+The Mode option allows you to switch (Modes) between the Access point mode (when no usable known wifi is in range, the printer switches to that mode temporarily) and the standard Auto mode, in which the printer can connect to an existing network with a specified SSID and password (Password).
 The last part of the Access point is used to name the printer network in the access point mode and set the password).

 Be sure to save any changes to the settings by clicking the Apply Settings button.